Security cameras can help protect businesses against internal and external threats.

 The best security cameras for small business

-We determined that TRENDnet, SecurityMan and Alibi are three of the best options on the market for video surveillance systems.
-These brands all offer features relevant to small businesses looking for quality video surveillance.
+Some of the best small business video surveillance systems are Protection1, Blink, Arlo and Alibi.
+TRENDnet and SecurityMan are also popular options.
+These brands all offer features relevant to small businesses that need quality video surveillance.
 Their pricing is also fair for small businesses, which isn't the case for all security camera providers.

-There are also smart security cameras for businesses that want wireless options.
-They provide solid footage and tend to be very affordable.
+Amazon offers smart security cameras for businesses that want wireless options.
+These cameras provide solid footage and tend to be very affordable.
 The Amazon Cloud Cam comes in at around $100.
 This smart security camera works with Alexa and is built for indoor use.
-It also provides two-way audio, night vision and notifications when the camera notices activity.
-It's a quality option for a small business in search of a smart security camera for an affordable price.
+It provides two-way audio, night vision, and notifications when it notices activity.
+It's a quality option for a small business in search of an affordable smart security camera.

-When it comes to business security cameras, there are a few obvious reasons why it makes sense to purchase them and add them to your business operation.
-If you're hesitant to up your security measures, here are a few pros you should consider.
+There are a few obvious reasons why it makes sense to purchase business security cameras and add them to your business operations.
+If you're hesitant to invest more money into your security measures, consider these security camera benefits before making a decision.

 1. Security cameras deter employee theft.

-Sure, it might be hard to imagine that your own employees would actually steal from your business, but it happens more than many business owners might think.
-According to the U.S. Chamber of Commerce, approximately 75% of employees steal.
-One of the only surefire ways to catch them in the act and reclaim your assets is with a surveillance camera.
-When employees know they're under surveillance, they'll think twice before taking such a risk.
+It might be hard to imagine that your own employees would actually steal from your business, but it happens more than you might think.
+According to the U.S. Chamber of Commerce, approximately 75% of employees steal from their employer companies.
+One way to catch them in the act and reclaim your assets is with a surveillance camera.
+When employees know they're under video surveillance, they'll think twice before taking such a risk.

-Purchasing a security camera with good image quality is critical, as blurry images make it difficult to pinpoint which employees are doing what.
+Good image quality is critical in a security camera, as blurry images make it difficult to pinpoint which employees are doing what.
 You want a camera that captures quality footage to adequately protect your business.

 Are your employees actually working their full shifts, or are they spending their time doing something else?
 Employee monitoring is not just for recording theft.
-With the right surveillance cameras, you can find out what your employees are doing, and if any measures need to be taken to boost efficiency.
-This is especially helpful for retail store owners who can use monitoring to find out if they're over- or understaffed.
+With the right surveillance cameras, you can find out what your employees are doing, and if any measures are necessary to boost efficiency.
+This is especially helpful for retail store owners to find out if they're over- or understaffed.
 Just two minutes of video can tell you a lot about your company's operational model.

-Of course, there are also other ways to monitor employees, as employee monitoring software continues to improve.
+Of course, there are other ways to keep tabs on your staff, as employee monitoring software continues to improve.
 There's plenty of software available to monitor what your employees are working on if you need to.

 3. A security camera system may help you avoid frivolous lawsuits.